 Now let’s understand what production planning is.
 Product planning refers to fixing the manufacturing plan by providing information for its execution, collection, recording of data, a timeline of the process, etc. It enables the entire team to work efficiently.
 Carrying out production planning occurs by speculating the market share, trends, sales and marketing, and overall profits.

 Production planning is also beneficial while curating retail merchandising strategies.
 Product merchandising and product sampling are part of this strategy, too.
 Planning in any type of production system helps identify the loopholes in business, efficiency, and the scope for business success.

 A production type in which only a single product is manufactured at a time and handled by either one individual or a group of people is job-based planning.
 Small scale businesses that do not require intense execution stages, this method of production plan can be employed.

 In addition, large customized orders and complex production projects like building a personalized house can also be a part of job-based planning.
 Make-to-order projects and special customer requests are generally handled personally with individual assistance provided by highly skilled and expert professionals.
 For instance, designing and manufacturing a jewelry piece, getting a haircut, or renovating an apartment come under job-based planning.

-The advantage of job-based planning in a retail setting is that businesses can tailor their product merchandising strategy according to their needs and consumer study.
+The advantage of job-based planning in a retail setting is that businesses can tailor their retail product merchandising strategy according to their needs and consumer study.
 Product promoters are employed in retail stores depending on the product to be sold and the business goals.
 Customer satisfaction increases while workers stay motivated.

 The batch method refers to the production of similar items in groups.
 These items go through different stages in batches.
 Primarily, the manufacturing type requires machinery; however, it does not eliminate the need for human resources.
 Also, the type of product determines the degree of manual intervention required in this process.
 Usually, workers are only part of the beginning and end of the production process.